 Silk fibroin and sericin are the two types of proteins that make up silk.
 Twenty to thirty percent of the entire cocoon weight is made up of sericin.
 Sericin is a by-product of the silk industry that is organic, environmentally benign, proteinous, and biodegradable.
 To give raw silk luster, a degumming process must be used to remove the gooey sericin substance.
 Its solubility and molecular weight depend on how silk sericin was extracted.
 It has numerous uses in pharmacy, medicine, and cosmetics, including anti-hypertensive, wound-healing, antioxidant, and anti-aging effects.

-Keywords- Sericin, Extraction, Application
+Keywords- Sericin, Extraction, biological Application

 Introduction

 Drug and biomolecule delivery systems frequently utilize the natural biomaterial silk.
 Bombyx mori (silkworms) produce the protein sericin, which is used in the manufacture of silk.
 Most of this natural protein was taken out of the cocoon silk during the degumming process.
-Sericin and fibroin, two proteins that make up the majority of the two proteins that make up silk produced by silkworms, serve as the glue that coats the silk strands and helps them adhere to one another .
+Sericin and fibroin, two proteins that make up the majority of the two proteins that make up silk produced by silkworms, and the sericin protein serve as the glue that coats the silk strands and helps them adhere to one another .
 Another form of silk protein called sericin has 18 amino acids total, including all nine necessary amino acids, and is distinguished by having 32% serine.

 Sericin contains 45.8% of the total recommended daily intake of hydroxy amino acids.
 Polar amino acid residues make up 42.3% of the total, whereas nonpolar amino acid residues make up 12.2%.
 Sericin makes up between 20–30% of the overall cocoon weight (1,2).